 ISLAMABAD, Sept 3: Both government allies and foes staged walkouts on the opening day of a National Assembly session on Monday mainly over higher petroleum prices and sectarian violence before the house decided to hold a law and order debate with the interior minister promising to unveil ‘conspiracies’.

 The separate walkouts by the government-allied MQM and ANP to protest at the latest increase in the prices of petroleum products and by the PML-N over this and other perceived government ‘failures’ came after the elder son of former prime minister Yousuf Raza Gilani replaced his father in the house with a thunder.

-Interior Minister Rehman Malik said he would disclose what he called conspiracies behind the highly publicised blasphemy charge brought against a minor Christian girl by a prayer leader of a mosque in Islamabad last month as well as a new wave of sectarian attacks in various parts of the country after the house adopted his motion for a debate on the law and
+Interior Minister Rehman Malik said he would disclose what he called conspiracies behind the highly publicised blasphemy charge brought against a minor Christian girl by a prayer leader of a mosque in Islamabad last month as well as a new wave of sectarian attacks in various parts of the country after the house adopted his motion for a debate on the law and order situation.

 No date was fixed for the debate which could commence on Wednesday — Tuesday being the private members’ day devoted to private bills and motions — and continue for two days.